 Figure 5: The simplified example of a taxonomy.

-If we create a similar taxonomy for “Acer Swift 5” and “Laptop” entities and link these two taxonomies, we will build an ontology, as demonstrated in Figure 6.
-An ontology is also a classification scheme that describes the categories and their relations in a business domain.
+If we create a similar taxonomy for “Acer Swift 5” and “Laptop” entities and link these two taxonomies, we will build an ontology, as demonstrated in Figure 6. ontology is a classification scheme that describes the categories and their relations in a business domain.

 Figure 6: The simplified schematic of an ontology.

-Logical/solution: data attributes, business rules At this data model level, you describe data movements between data attributes
+Logical/solution: data attributes, business rules At this data model level, you describe data movements between data attributes.

 Physical: database (db) schemas at the level of tables/columns (relational db) or labels/nodes (graph db), and ETL (extract, transform, load) jobs Data movements are documented between tables and columns in databases.